LeoDog896/p2signal/README.md

 Stun servers are servers (usually free) that allow for peers to get their own IP.
 These are required.

 ### Signaling
 In order for peers to connect to other peers, they need a signaling server that transmits this simply.
+These servers transmit large SDP offers

 **This** is what this project aims to replace, as the data provided can be over a few kilobytes.
 This compresses them to as small as possible to fit easily in a QR code.